Military & Veteran Discrimination in New York

 The majority of the American population is proud of what our military members have done and sacrificed for this country.
 Unfortunately, men and women who serve or have served in the U.S. armed forces can experience discrimination by employers back home.

-If you believe that you have been discriminated against based on your military or veteran status in New York, do not hesitate to get in touch with White, Nisar & Hilferty, LLP.
-Our experienced employment litigation attorneys believe our military members are essential to the protection of our nation.
+If you believe that you have been discriminated against based on your military or veteran status in New York, do not hesitate to get in touch with Nisar Law Group, P.C.
+Our experienced employment law attorneys in New York believe our military members are essential to the protection of our nation.
 Like how you were committed to the best interests of the United States, our legal team is dedicated to protecting yours.

 Enacted in 1994, the Uniformed Services Employment and Reemployment Rights Act (USERRA), offers substantial protections to current uniformed service members and veterans of the Army Navy, Air Force, Marine Corps, Coast Guard, Public Health Service Commissioned Corps, Reserves, and the National Guard (federal status).